benjymous/annotations/sandman/sandman.28.md

 seen in page 4 panels 3 and 4 and page 5 panel 3, but which is missing in this panel, page 4 panel 5, page 5 panel 5, page 7 panel 5 and page 8 panel 5.

-Page 4 panel 5: The Chinese characters mean:
+Page 4 panel 5: The Chinese characters mean: lake (hu) dragon (long) [albeit not very accurately written] painting (hua)
-lake (hu)
-dragon (long) [albeit not very accurately written]
-painting (hua)

-Of course, lakes figure quite largely in Chinese landscape paintings,
-and the dragon is a prominant symbol in Chinese culture, but they seem
-inconsonant with the painting of the birds.
+Of course, lakes figure quite largely in Chinese landscape paintings, and the dragon is a prominent symbol in Chinese culture, but they seem inconsonant with the painting of the birds.

-The other characters in the square block are the artist's
-signature, conventionally stamped with a Chinese seal, but I can't quite
-make them out.
+The other characters in the square block are the artist's signature, conventionally stamped with a Chinese seal, but I can't quite make them out.
 The birds are a crane and a raven, perhaps?

 Page 5 panel 5:  Hint, boys'n'girls.
 This is NOT how to apologize to anyone.